 No photos of actual beavers; they're home when I'm out and about, and vice versa.
 But evidence of beavers can be found all along the Rio Grande in Albuquerque and Corrales.
-Near the river it's common to see chisel-like tooth marks on sampling stumps, and drag marks leading from the stumps to the river.
+Near the river it's common to see chisel-like tooth marks on sapling stumps, and drag marks leading from the stumps to the river.
 Beavers are also willing to cut down cottonwoods that are far too large to move.
-Once they do that they cut off the small ends of branches to drag away, or gnaw off the cambium from the trunks and larger branches.
+Once they do that they cut off the small ends of branches to drag away, or gnaw the cambium off the trunks and larger branches.

 Cricetidae: Muskrat (Ondatra zibethicus)

 Four reasons this isn't a beaver: (1) the ears aren't prominent; (2) the back is out of the water; (3) the tail is long and skinny; (4) we saw it during the day.
 For a short video of a muskrat swimming, click here.